Analysing NFT Projects: How to Avoid Scams

 NFTs are a new and exciting technology with an abundance of potential.

-I hope that this article was helpful and that you now understand how to check to see if an NFT project is legit.
+I hope this article was helpful and you now understand how to check whether an NFT project is legit.